Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 full names, detecting automatically the cultural context.*
+*Detect the likely gender of up to 100 full names.*

 > Body parameter